Nixon in New York

 Victor Li is an award-winning multimedia journalist based in Chicago.
 He is the author of the book Nixon in New York: How Wall Street Helped Richard Nixon Win the White House.
 He is currently an assistant managing editor with the ABA Journal, covering the business of law and legal technology.
 He hosts the Legal Rebels Podcast under the auspices of Legal Talk Network.
 He previously worked at ALM Media Properties in New York City for over three years, serving as a staff reporter for Law Technology News and The American Lawyer.
 His work has also been featured in Corporate Counsel, The Am Law Daily, The New York Law Journal, The National Law Journal, Texas Lawyer and The Litigation Daily, as well as The Utica Observer Dispatch, The Huffington Post, The Columbia Journalist, Amherst Magazine, Soccerlens, and The Berkshire Eagle.

 He has an M.S. from the Columbia University Graduate School of Journalism, a J.D. from Tulane University Law School and a B.A. in history from Amherst College.
-He lives in Chicago with his wife, son and dog.
+He lives in Chicago with his family.
 (More)

 Want to read about coins, career killing albums, songs or legal issues, or things that may or may not have been funny?